Cavity Controls Core-to-Core Resonant Inelastic X-ray Scattering

-RIXS experiments face substantial challenges for signal detection due to their low scattering cross-sections \cite{schulke2007}.
+In contrast to the well-isolated transitions available in Mössbauer nuclei, spectral overlap between resonant and continuum states \cite{haber2019, huang2021, ma2022, huang2024, wang2024acta} has so far limited the observation of quantum optical effects in inner-shell transitions \cite{rohlsberger2012, heeg2013prl, kong2016, haber2017}.
+RIXS offers a promising approach to circumvent this limitation by exploiting resonant Raman processes to selectively probe resonant transitions \cite{gelmukhanov2021}.
+Realizing x-ray cavity control over RIXS would therefore mark a significant step forward, enabling not only advanced spectroscopic applications but also new regimes of x-ray quantum optics.
+However, RIXS experiments face substantial challenges for signal detection due to their low scattering cross sections \cite{schulke2007}.
 Achieving the high energy resolution needed to resolve subtle spectral features requires highly monochromatic x-rays and crystal analyzers with a relatively large radius of curvature, making RIXS a photon-hungry technique \cite{kotani2001, ament2011}.
 The incorporation of x-ray cavities (with ultra-thin atomic layers) imposes further constraints, requiring highly collimated beams to enhance cavity effects \cite{heeg2013pra, heeg2015pra, kong2020, lentrodt2020prr, huang2024}, which further limits photon throughput.
-Core-to-core RIXS, often termed resonant x-ray Raman scattering \cite{ament2011} or resonant x-ray emission (RXES) \cite{groot2001high}, offers comparatively higher scattering intensity owing to its two-step, dipole-allowed nature.
+Core-to-core RIXS (in which another core electron fills a core hole created by x-ray absorption), often termed resonant x-ray Raman scattering \cite{ament2011} or resonant x-ray emission (RXES) \cite{groot2001high}, offers comparatively higher scattering intensity owing to its two-step, dipole-allowed nature.
 This makes it the most promising approach for initial demonstration aimed at merging quantum optics with RIXS.
 Nonetheless, practical challenges remain, particularly in realizing grazing-incidence geometries required for efficient cavity coupling in the x-ray regime.